Deadly force behind the wheel

 The trooper’s maneuver was no accident — it was a PIT, or precision immobilization technique, a tactical driving maneuver for which he’d been trained.

-In a successful PIT, the pursuing officer uses their cruiser to push the fleeing vehicle’s rear end sideways, sending it into a spin and ending the pursuit.
+In a successful PIT, the pursuing officer uses the cruiser to push the fleeing vehicle’s rear end sideways, sending it into a spin and ending the pursuit.
 But the tactic can have deadly consequences.

-So far this year, nine people have been killed nationwide in PIT maneuvers, including a 16-year-old who was driving a stolen car in Longmont, Colo., and a driver and their passenger who were being chased by police for speeding in Creek County, Okla.
+So far this year, nine people have been killed nationwide in PIT maneuvers, including a 16-year-old who was driving a stolen car in Longmont, Colo., and a driver and passenger who were being chased by police for speeding in Creek County, Okla.
 Just this month, a 29-year-old suspected drunk driver who fled a traffic stop in Coweta County, Ga., died after a PIT maneuver.

-Since 2016 at least 30 people have died and hundreds have been injured — including some officers — when police used the maneuver to end pursuits, according to an investigation by The Washington Post.
+Since 2016 at least 30 people have died, and hundreds have been injured — including some officers — when police used the maneuver to end pursuits, according to an investigation by The Washington Post.

 Out of those deaths, 18 came after officers attempted to stop vehicles for minor traffic violations such as speeding.
 In eight cases, police were pursuing a stolen car, and in two, drivers were suspected of serious felonies.
 Two other drivers had been reported as suicidal.

-Note: Editor’s note: The videos in this story contain graphic content.